text only siteskip to main contentskip to main navigation

 8. What is my Applicant ID number?

-In accordance with NJSA 11A:4-1, all job applicants are requested to provide their Social Security Number (SSN) on applications to establish a unique means of identifying all of their records throughout the selection and appointment processes.
-Providing the SSN is voluntary.
-If you do not provide your SSN, another unique identification number will be assigned to you, and that number will appear on all subsequent records related to this test.
+In accordance with NJSA 11A:4-1, all job applicants are requested to provide their Social Security Number (SSN) on applications to establish a unique means of identifying all their records throughout the selection and appointment processes.
+Providing your SSN is voluntary.
+If you do not provide your SSN, then another unique identification number will be assigned to you, and that number will appear on all subsequent records related to this exam.

 top of page

-If you believe you meet the requirements but have not established veterans' preference since April 1, 1980, you should do so now.
-Completed claim forms, along with the required documentation, must be submitted directly to the New Jersey Department of Military and Veterans Affairs.
+Completed Civil Service Veterans Preference Claim Forms, along with the required documentation, must be submitted directly to the New Jersey Department of Military and Veterans Affairs (NJDMAVA) https://www.nj.gov/military.
 You may visit NJDMVA's web site or contact them at 1-888-865-8387 to obtain a Civil Service Veterans Preference Claim Form or for more information.

-You don't have to wait for an exam to be announced to file for veteran's preference - in fact we encourage you to do it as soon as possible to ensure that your paperwork is processed on time for this exam.
-Preference must be established no later than 8 days prior to list issuance.
+You don't have to wait for an exam to be announced to file for veteran’s preference.
+We encourage you to do it as soon as possible to ensure that your paperwork is processed on time for this exam.
+Preference must be established no later than eight (8) days prior to list issuance, and once established, is good for life.

 top of page